jcorporation/webradiodb/README.md

 This is my attempt to create a curated webradio list for [myMPD](https://github.com/jcorporation/myMPD).

 Contributions to the webradio database are very welcome.
-It should be a community driven databse.
+It should be a community driven database.
 You must only open an issue to add a webradio.
 Your proposal will be reviewed and then merged, therefore it could take some time before the webradio is added.

 At the moment there are two sources for webradio files:

 - Webradios from moode audio (sources/moode-*)
 - Manually added files (sources/mympd-*)